Adity-aprasad/Adity-aprasad/README.md

 Hi there 👋
-I'm Aditya Prasad, a passionate developer with a focus on building innovative applications and solving real-world problems through technology.
+I'm Aditya Prasad, a passionate developer focused on building innovative applications and solving real-world problems through technology.

-🔭 I’m currently working on GETFIT, an app that calculates user BMR, tracks calories, and keeps tabs on water intake.
+🔭 Current Project: I'm working on GETFIT, an app that calculates user BMR, tracks calories, and monitors water intake.

-🌱 I’m currently learning advanced AI techniques for real-time image processing.
+🌱 Learning: I'm diving into advanced AI techniques for real-time image processing.

-👯 I’m looking to collaborate on AI and ML projects, especially those related to fitness, health tracking, or computer vision.
+👯 Collaboration: I'm eager to collaborate on AI and ML projects, especially those related to fitness, health tracking, or computer vision.

-🤔 I’m looking for help with improving real-time crack detection using OpenCV and AI.
+🤔 Seeking Help: I'm looking for assistance in improving real-time crack detection using OpenCV and AI.

-💬 Ask me about React Native, Node.js, and AI/ML for structural analysis.
+💬 Ask Me About: React Native, Node.js, and AI/ML applications in structural analysis.

-📫 How to reach me: You can connect with me via www.linkedin.com/in/aditya-prasad-081029228
+📫 Connect with Me: Feel free to reach out via https://www.linkedin.com/in/aditya-prasad-081029228 or on https://github.com/Adity-aprasad.

- or GitHub.

 😄 Pronouns: He/Him

-⚡ Fun fact: I'm an avid learner of new tech, always excited to explore the intersection of AI and app development!
+⚡ Fun Fact: I'm always learning new tech and love exploring the intersection of AI and app development!